rubengr16/42/42cursus/push_swap/README.md

 }	t_stack;
 ```

+Although if we observe it in detail, we are able to notice it is not technically
+a stack.
+It has more a **queue** structure as we have a pointer to the first
+element -head- and later another to the last -**tail**-.
+This is due to the
+computanional benefits it will give us once we implement some of the required
+movements.

 In order to move its elements, we will use only 11 allowed movements:

 * *sa* : swap a - swaps the first 2 elements at the top of stack **a** -nothing is